ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 Input with Variables
 --------------------

 Variables are a powerful abstraction in programming because the same algorithm can be used with different input values saved in variables.
 The code below will say hello to anyone who types in their name for different name values.
+Click on run and then type in your name.
+Then, try run again and type in a friend's name.
+The code works for any name: behold, the power of variables!

 .. raw:: html

-    <iframe height="500px" width="100%" style="max-width:100%; margin-left:5%"  src="https://repl.it/@BerylHoffman/JavaIOExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+    <iframe height="500px" width="100%" style="max-width:90%; margin-left:5%"  src="https://repl.it/@BerylHoffman/JavaIOExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Although you will not be tested in the AP CS A exam on using the Java System.in and Scanner classes, learning how to do input in Java is still very useful.
 More information on using the Scanner class can be found here https://www.w3schools.com/java/java_user_input.asp